-Ms Jacqui De Lacy is responsible for leading Abt's development and technical services in alignment with its mission and values.
-Prior to joining Abt (then JTA) in 2014, De Lacy represented the Australian Aid program (then AusAid, now DFAT) in multiple high-profile positions, including head of AusAid Indonesia, head of the Food Security Branch, global crisis response coordinator, and head of the PNG Branch in Canberra.
-While head of AusAID Indonesia, De Lacy led policy dialogue, coalition building and advocacy efforts with the Indonesian government at the national and subnational levels and with civil society organizations in a wide range of technical areas, including social protection, women's empowerment, health, economic governance, and electoral reform and legal reform.
-She has been vice-president of the UNICEF Executive Board.
-She has extensive experience representing Australia on UN funds and programs, at conferences, and in development policy and issues, including ASEAN, APEC and the G20.
+Ms Jacqui De Lacy is Abt Australia's Manager Director, responsible for leading Abt's development and technical services in alignment with its mission and values.
+She has a deep practical understanding of development issues and operations and has the capacity to shape, implement, and review individual programs and large development portfolios in ways that maximize impact.
+Jacqui possesses excellent leadership and management skills and is a thought leader on development issues in the Asia Pacific region.
+She is often invited to speak at conferences and events on international development and can engage effectively with the media and with a very broad range of stakeholders.
+Prior to joining Abt (then JTA) in 2014, Jacqui represented the Australian Aid program (then AusAid, now DFAT) in multiple high-profile positions, including head of AusAid Indonesia, head of the Food Security Branch, Global Crisis Response Coordinator, and Head of the PNG Branch in Canberra.
+While head of AusAID Indonesia, Jacqui led policy dialogue, coalition building and advocacy efforts with the Indonesian government at the national and subnational level and civil society organizations in a wide range of technical areas, including social protection, women's empowerment, health, economic governance, and electoral reform and legal reform.
+She has extensive experience representing Australia on UN funds and programs, at conferences, and in development policy and issues, including ASEAN, APEC, and the G20.
+Jacqui holds a B.A. in Economics from the University of Queensland, Australia.

-Ms Suzanne Dvorak is the Managing Director of Bupa Villages and Aged Care Australia leading a dedicated team of more than 9,000 employees across Australia in 72 care homes.
-Suzanne has dedicated her career to social justice initiatives, working across health services, government and not-for-profit organisations.
-Prior to joining Bupa in April 2019, Suzanne was Interim CEO at safe steps Family Violence Response Centre, Victoria's statewide first response service for women, young people and children experiencing family violence.
+Ms Suzanne Dvorak is the Managing Director, Bupa Villages and Aged Care, Australia leading a dedicated team of more than 8,000 employees across Australia in our 72 care homes which support 6,000 residents to lead the lives they choose.
+Suzanne has dedicated her career to social justice initiatives, working across health service, government and not-for-profit organisations.
+Prior to joining Bupa in April 2019, Suzanne was Interim CEO at safe steps Family Violence Response Centre, Victoria's state-wide first response service for women, young people and children experiencing family violence.
 Prior to this role, Suzanne was Executive General Manager, Residential Communities at Australian Unity, responsible for the residential communities portfolio, including 18 retirement communities and five aged care residences.
 As CEO of Vivir Healthcare, one of Australia's leading allied health groups, Suzanne was responsible for the delivery of care services to 20,000 patients at residential aged care facilities, hospitals, day therapy, community, medical centres, retirement villages and at home.
 After four years as Group CEO of Marie Stopes Australia, SE Asia and the Pacific, Suzanne was appointed CEO of Save the Children Australia, leading the Australian contingent of the 29 member nation alliance, delivering programs in over 120 countries.
 Suzanne has worked for the United Nations Transitional Authority in Cambodia and Thailand, Telstra and the Australian Red Cross.
 In 2005, Suzanne was recognised for her outstanding career achievements winning the Hudson Community and Government Award at the National Telstra Business Women's Awards.